HoudaLL/ai-psychologist-chatbot-/README.md

 3. Train the chatbot model (if necessary) using the training data.
 4. Run the chatbot application and start engaging in conversations.

-## Usage

-- Run `chatbot.py` to start the chatbot.
-- Enter your messages in the terminal, and the chatbot will respond accordingly.

 ## Contributing

 We welcome contributions from the community.
 If you'd like to improve the chatbot or fix issues, please feel free to submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-If you have any questions or suggestions, feel free to contact us at [your.email@example.com].
+If you have any questions or suggestions, feel free to contact us at [houdalarbi021@gmail.com].

 Enjoy conversing with your new AI chatbot!